using our skills and expertise to secure

 The National Justice Project is powered by an incredible team of social justice lawyers and advocates.
 They bring a diverse set of skills and experience to our work, and they share a commitment to our values.

-OUR CEO & chief operating officer
+OUR CEO & coo

 George is recognised for his lifetime contribution to social justice in Australia, working on some landmark cases on refugee rights and First Nations justice over the past twenty years.
 As our CEO, George provides the strategic direction of the organisation, bringing his wealth of experience in advocacy and campaigning to our cases.